December 8, 2022

 Enhanced Measurement is a nice little time-saver when configuring events in Google Analytics 4.
 However, I would not use every single feature in that suite.
 What I always use:

 - Site search

 What I rarely use (or don’t use at all):

 - Video engagement (because it does not work on many websites).
 I’d rather do that with GTM.

 - Scroll (I always have mixed feelings here.
 At the moment of writing this blog post, I actually have scroll tracking implemented on my blog + enhanced it with additional events with GTM, but that is just for playing around with GA4.
 But on real projects, it’s always a topic for discussion.)

 I also haven’t yet decided what to do with History change events automatically tracked by Enhanced Measurement.
-If your URL contains #, then you will still need to manually configure virtual pageview tracking in GTM.
+If your URL contains #, you will still need to configure virtual pageview tracking in GTM manually.
 And what about other cases?
 Time will show.
 I’ll keep an eye on it to see if it’s worth taking a shot.